vsivsi/meteor-job-collection/README.md

 ### jc.jobStatusRemovable - Anywhere
 #### Job status states that can be removed

+Only jobs in one of these states may be removed.
+To remove any other job, simply cancel it first.

 ```js
 jc.jobStatusRemovable = [ 'cancelled', 'completed', 'failed' ];
 ```